Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction.

-But, can we manage without directly linking them to the FE?
-For example; can we create a Query in the current database using an external Table (not a linked table) from another MS-Access database?
+But what if we want to work without directly linking these tables to the FE?
+For example, can we create a query in the current database that uses an external table (not linked) from another Access database?

-This topic we have already discussed earlier proved that it is possible.
-Check the following Blog Posts to learn this trick on different types of external data sources:
+We have already explored this topic earlier and confirmed that it is indeed possible.
+You can check the following blog posts for practical demonstrations of this technique applied to different types of external data sources:

 1. Opening External Data Sources